 As your body nears the end of your pregnancy, your mind will turn to the practical matters that need to be completed before your baby makes her arrival into your family.
 Preparing the nursery, the nesting instinct of cleaning your home and making lists of things to do and people to contact when your labor begins all help take your mind off the changes in your body and perhaps the discomfort that comes with carrying a near-term baby.
-While you make your necessary plans, it’s important to keep in mind a few warning signs that may occur during late pregnancy.
+While you make your necessary plans, it’s important to keep in mind a few warning signs during late pregnancy that may occur.

 While the false labor contractions called Braxton-Hicks are a normal phase of late pregnancy, says Angela Anderson, a certified nurse-midwife at Latter Day Saints Hospital, if you experience contractions that are regular and painful or radiate from your back, you should call your medical provider, especially if your pregnancy is before the 37 week point.
 Your obstetrician will determine whether you are in labor and may prescribe medication or bed rest as well as decide whether to admit you to the hospital for delivery.